tlswg/tls13-spec/draft-ietf-tls-tls13.md

 handshake.
 Clock skew distributions are not symmetric, so the optimal tradeoff may involve an asymmetric range of permissible mismatch values.

+Note that while stateless anti-replay can bound over how long in time a packet may be replayed, the total amount of replays tolerated is bounded by bandwidth and system capacity.
+This can be thousands to billions of replays in real-world settings.

 ## End of Early Data